riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 Workflow finished!
 (OK)
 ```

 The invocation of each process has the same identifier as the previous run and the output now shows `Cached process`.
 This means that the workflow is reusing the outputs computed in the previous run.

 Similarly, if we were to add an additional sample file to the configuration and rerun the workflow in this way then only the steps relating to the additional sample would be run.

 ### Nextflow's files

-Now, what is this Nextflow-specific directory I've mentioned and where does `nextflow log` get its information from?
+Now, what is this Nextflow-specific directory I've mentioned earlier and where does `nextflow log` get its information from?
 When Nextflow runs, it creates a unique directory for every step in the workflow.
-This directory contains the input files to the step, the command to be invoked at that step and the output files from that step.
+This directory contains the input files to the step, the command invoked at that step and the output files from that step.
 These are created within a `work/` directory.
 Let's take a look:

 ```console
 $ ls work